 3. Challenge negative thoughts

-First and foremost, try to remember that these are merely thoughts, which will pass, and are no reflection of you or your future.
+First and foremost, try to remember that these are merely thoughts which will pass – they aren’t a reflection of you or your future.

-There are two common ways to think about and label negative thoughts so we can spot them and challenge them.
-The first type of thought can be described as ‘Negative Automatic Thoughts (NATs)’.
+There are two common ways to think about and label negative thoughts to spot them and challenge them.
+The first type of thought can be described as ‘Negative Automatic Thoughts’ (NATs).
 These thoughts, like those listed above, make you feel bad about yourself and are self-sabotaging.
 They often pop into our heads uninvited and are very critical.

 The other common type of negative thinking is ‘catastrophising‘, which can lead us to look at the future through a negative lens and predict the worst outcome.
 For example, we might think, “I’m never going to get a job”, “I’m not going to be able to pay my mortgage”, or “I can’t go.
 What if no one likes me?”